icebob/moleculer-java-site/src/transporters.md

 ### TCP Transporter

 ![](https://img.shields.io/badge/Node.js-Compatible-brightgreen.svg)
-TCP Transporter uses fault tolerant and peer-to-peer [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to discover location and service information about the other nodes participating in a Moleculer Cluster.
+TCP `Transporter` uses fault tolerant and peer-to-peer [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to discover location and service information about the other nodes participating in a Moleculer Cluster.
 In Moleculer's P2P architecture all nodes are equal, there is no "leader" or "controller" node, so the cluster is truly horizontally scalable.
-This Transporter aims to run on top of an infrastructure of hundreds of nodes.
+This `Transporter` aims to run on top of an infrastructure of hundreds of nodes.

 It contains an integrated UDP discovery feature to detect new and disconnected nodes on the network.
-If the UDP is prohibited on your network, use `urls` option.
+If the UDP is prohibited on your network, use "urls" option.
 It is a list of remote endpoints (host/ip, port, nodeID).
 It can be a static list in your configuration or a file path which contains the list.
-TCP Transporter provides the highest speed data transfer between Moleculer Nodes - hundred thousand packets per second can be transmitted from one node to another over a high-speed LAN.
+TCP `Transporter` provides the highest speed data transfer between Moleculer Nodes - hundred thousand packets per second can be transmitted from one node to another over a high-speed LAN.

-Use TCP Transporter with default options:
+Use TCP `Transporter` with default options:

 ```java
 // Create Transporter